 Organization of scientists who are also Christians interested in

-exploring of science and faith.
+exploring issues of science and faith.
 The "Topic Collections" links

 on their home page provide a wealth of information on the origins debate.